kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_food.txt

 ### Collection

-Rotting logs, under rocks, and in grassy fields are good places to find insects.
+Good places to find insects include rotting logs, under rocks, and in grassy fields.

 Do not eat the following insects:
 - Biting or stinging insects.